Make a Public Comment

 - Speak at a Public Comment Hearing

-Public comment hearings are typically held in the various geographical areas served by the utility or applicant involved in a proceeding.
+Public comment hearings are typically held in the various geographical areas served by the utility or applicant involved in a proceeding (but are being held virtually during the COVID-19 pandemic).
 Hearings most often are for utility rate cases or applications to construct generating facilities or transmission lines (known as a Certificate of Public Convenience and Necessity, or CPCN, proceeding).

-Individuals who wish to comment at a public hearing may sign up to speak at the hearing and, in most cases, will have about three to five minutes, at the discretion of the presiding officer, to make their comments.
+Individuals who wish to comment at a virtual public hearing may sign up to speak by sending an email to the email address listed in the hearing notice and, in most cases, will have about three to five minutes, at the discretion of the presiding officer, to make their comments.
 Because these hearings involve an ongoing legal proceeding, the Commission cannot discuss the merits of or possible decisions in a particular case.
 Hearings will conclude after the last speaker is heard.

-Please note that members of the media may be present during these hearings, and as such, comments made by speakers may be broadcast or printed by various news outlets.
-These hearings are not streamed on the Commission’s website or YouTube channel.
+Please note that members of the media may be present during these hearings, and as such, comments made by speakers may be broadcast or printed by news outlets.
+Virtual hearings are also livestreamed on the Commission’s YouTube channel.
+(In-person public comment hearings held outside of the Commission’s offices are typically not streamed on the Commission’s website or YouTube channel.)

 Public Comment Hearings/Open Cases